No Limit Credit Cards Explained

 Is there a credit card that has no limit?

-How do people get no limit credit cards?
+How do people get no-limit credit cards?

-Most cards that come with no preset spending limit are luxury credit cards, which means that you’ll need to have good or excellent credit.
+Most cards that come with no preset spending limit are luxury credit cards, which means that you’ll typically need to have good or excellent credit.
 Having a high income is another factor that can improve your odds of being approved.
 You might also consider strengthening your relationship with the issuing bank, like opening a checking account or other credit cards.

-What does no limit credit card mean?
+What does no-limit credit card mean?

 Photo credit: iStock/Delmaine Donson